Akeso helpline 0861 435 787

 Admission is the first step, and involves an individual assessment during which you will be assigned both a psychiatrist and psychologist, who will work together throughout your stay at the our facility to ensure that he or she embarks upon the treatment plan that is best suited to your individual condition(s) and symptoms.

-The initial assessment is conducted not only by the assigned psychiatrist and psychologist, but also by our specialist nursing staff to enable the formulation of a best-fit nursing care plan, medical doctors to assess current clinical needs, and a member of Akeso’s COPE programme to determine which therapy programme is most suitable for you for the duration of your stay at our psychiatric hospital.
+The initial assessment is conducted not only by the assigned psychiatrist and psychologist, but also by our specialist nursing staff to enable the formulation of a best-fit nursing care plan, medical doctors to assess current clinical needs, and a member of Akeso’s COPE programme to determine which therapy programme is most suitable for you for the duration of your stay at our mental health facility.
 The staff may also request blood samples for routine tests and screening.

-For more information on admission and visiting hours, please contact the administration department at the relevant Akeso psychiatric hospital .
+For more information on admission and visiting hours, please contact the administration department at the relevant Akeso mental health facility .
 Otherwise, you are welcome to call our helpline on 0861 435 787.